 Cooking Tips for Sheet Pan Dinners

 Even though this recipe takes an hour to get to the table, that is not all active cooking time.
 Once the prep is done and the dish is in the oven, set a timer and walk away.
 Very little babysitting is required!
 Bonus: it’s harder to burn things in the oven than it is on the stove-top!

-There is one trick to cooking this best.
+There is one trick to cooking this meal the best: don’t put everything on the sheet pan at once.
 The vegetables usually take longer to bake than the meat, so I toss the pan with just veggies on it into the oven first for 10-15 minutes.
 Then I take the pan out, arrange the meat on top and stick it back in the oven until the meat and vegetables are fully cooked.
 So I guess that is a little babysitting, but only a little.

 Chicken Drumsticks and Roasted Vegetables

 This easy, one-pan dinner is AIP, Paleo, and kid-friendly.
 Who doesn’t like handheld meat?
 Fewer dishes and less babysitting as it cooks make this dish a winner for a busy weeknight dinner!